Bloom

 The Way

 The shell tightens.
-You hold the sap still, vessel by vessel.
+You choke the sap back, vein by vein.
 You have been a seed so long that warmth itself feels like rupture.
-Every opening you remember has ended in frost.
-One morning the shell gives.
-Quiet as a breath, too small for what it held.
-Light floods tissue that has never known sun.
-The flesh cannot tell birth from breaking.
-You claw at the husk to drag it shut.
-But the root has already drunk you through.
-The shoot is eating its way upwards, splitting you along the grain, driven by a hunger older than fear.
-Every reserve you hoarded against winter is now teeth.
-Your own flesh is the ladder it climbs out on.
-You are no longer being asked.
-You are being answered.
+Every opening you remember wore frost by morning.
+One morning the shell splits.
+Quiet as a breath, too narrow now for what it held.
+Light reaches flesh that has only ever known the dark.
+To that flesh, dawn arrives as a wound.
+It cannot tell birth from death.
+You clutch at the shell, trying to make it shelter again, but the root has already drunk you to the marrow.
+The shoot rises through you, cleaving you at the seam, driven by a hunger older than fear.
+Every reserve you hoarded against winter wakes with teeth.
 The shoot knows nothing of the dark that pushed it – but the bloom carries winter in its veins.
-Below lies the split husk – that small shrine of refusal: empty now, and wholly yours.
+Below lies the split husk: that small shrine of refusal, empty now, and only now yours.

 The Shadow

 The Patient meets the spring warmth with suspicion: to soften is to surrender.
-His sister answered the first false spring.
+His sister trusted the first false spring.
 She opened pink and tender; the frost returned and burnt her black.
 She died facing east, one leaf still reaching.
 He builds his vigil over her ruin.
-Each spring the sap rises – treason in his veins – he drives it back into the dark.
+Each spring the sap rises: treason in his veins.
+He drives it back into the dark.
 Not yet.
 The frost could return.
 He is never wrong; the frost can always return.
 Every spring: still a seed.
 Perfect.
 Hard.
 Rotting inside the husk of his own rightness. ❖ The Fearless refuses to rot in the soil.
 At the first brush of sun, she tears free – anything to escape another hour in the dark.
-She rises before her roots catch – trembling, drunk on light, driven by the dark behind her.
+She rises before her roots catch – trembling, drunk on light, hunted by the dark she left behind.
 For one morning she is a miracle: raw honey and wet earth.
 The sun finds her.
-A child stops, fingers hovering above the petals – not daring to touch what he has never seen before.
-By noon, the frost finds her.
-A stem without bark, roots without depth, she begs for reserves she never stored.
-The sun she so craved passes cleanly through her: translucent, brilliant, already hollow.
+A child stops, fingers hovering above the petals.
+By noon the frost finds her.
+A stem without bark, roots without depth, she reaches for reserves she never stored and closes on nothing.
+The sun she so wanted pours straight through her: brilliant, translucent, hollow to the stem.

 The Cut